 There's also Londo Mollari: He got the ambassador job to Babylon 5 because the Centauri considered the job to be a joke at best and a death sentence at worst.
 Given that he gains a lot of influence and later becomes the Emperor as a direct result of having taken the job, this can be considered a case of Reassignment Backfire.

-In the made-for-TV movie The Fall Of Sam Axe, Sam is sent to a crummy operation in Columbia because he slept with the wife of a powerful admiral.
+In the made-for-TV movie Burn Notice: The Fall of Sam Axe, Sam is sent to a crummy operation in Columbia because he slept with the wife of a powerful admiral.
 Who caught him in the act.